batmen-lab/batmen-lab.github.io/index.md

 # BATMEN Lab

 Welcome to the BATMEN (BioinformAtics & Trustworthy Machine lEarNing) Lab headed by Dr. Yang Lu!
-BATMEN is a research laboratory based at the [Cheriton School of Computer Science](https://cs.uwaterloo.ca) at the [University of Waterloo](https://uwaterloo.ca/).
+BATMEN is a research laboratory based at the [Department of Biomedical Engineering](https://engineering.wisc.edu/departments/biomedical-engineering) and [Biostatistics and Medical Informatics](https://biostat.wiscweb.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu).
 <br>

 <b>Research synopsis: </b>